ramalhais/previous/trunk/readme.previous.txt

     compared to real hardware.
   > 68882 transcendental FPU instructions produce results identical to 68040
     FPSP.
 The results are slightly different from real 68882 results.
+  > Diagnostic tests for SCSI Disk, Monitor/Sound and Ethernet fail due to
+    timing issues.

 Issues in NeXTstep:
   > The MO drive causes slow downs and hangs when both drives are connected, but